Kerl13/ocaml-doctest/README.md

 changes.
 Any feedback is welcome though, so don't hesitate to contact me, fill an issue, or send PRs / patches.

-The major quirk at the moment is that its very impractical to integrate it with dune.
-Take a look at the `tests/dune` and `src/lib/dune` files on the repository to see how its done.
-And again, if you have a suggestion, please tell me! ;)
+The major quirk at the moment is that it is very impractical to integrate it with dune.
+Take a look at the `tests/dune` and `src/lib/dune` files on the repository to see how it ss done.
+And again, if you have any suggestion, please tell me! ;)

 ## Licence